NynsenFaber/InfTDA_py/README.md

 # InfTDA: A Top Down Approach to differentially private hierarchical queries
-InfTDA is a simple and efficient algorithm for releasinga dataset under differential privacy with hierarchical indexings.
-It is based on the Top Down approach, developed by the US Census Bureau to release 2020 Census data under differential privacy.
-InfTDA differs from the aforementioned approach in the optimization step, where it uses Chebyshev minimization leading to a more simple and efficient algorithm for integer queries, with theoretical guarantees.
+InfTDA is a simple and efficient algorithm for releasinga dataset under differential privacy with hierarchical indexing.
+It builds upon the Top-Down Algorithm (TDA), originally developed by the US Census Bureau for the 2020 Census data release under differential privacy.
+The key distinction of InfTDA lies in its optimization step, where it employs Chebyshev minimization.
+This approach results in a simpler and more efficient algorithm for handling integer queries while providing strong theoretical guarantees.

 From the paper:
 > Boninsegna, Fabrizio, and Francesco Silvestri.
 "Differential Privacy Releasing of Hierarchical Origin/Destination Data with a TopDown Approach." arXiv preprint arXiv:2412.09256 (2024).